jamesquinlan/dsc-techstack/topics/latex.md

 \usepackage[utf8]{inputenc}
 ```

-Below a detailed description of each line:
+Below is a detailed description of each line:

 `\documentclass[12pt, letterpaper]{article}`:  As said before, this defines the type of document.
-Some additional parameters included in the square brackets can be passed to the command.
+Additional parameters in the square brackets can be passed to the command.
 These parameters must be comma-separated.
 In the example, the extra parameters set the font size (12pt) and the paper size (letterpaper).
-Of course other font sizes (9pt, 11pt, 12pt) can be used, but if none is specified, the default size is 10pt.
-As for the paper size other possible values are a4paper and legalpaper; see the article about Page size and margins for more details about this.
+Of course, other font sizes (9pt, 11pt, 12pt) can be used, but if none is specified, the default size is 10pt.
+As for the paper size, other possible values are a4paper and legalpaper; see the article about Page size and margins for more details about this.

 `\usepackage[utf8]{inputenc}`: This is the encoding for the document.
-It can be omitted or changed to another encoding but utf-8 is recommended.
-Unless you specifically need another encoding, or if you are unsure about it, add this line to the preamble.
+It can be omitted or changed to another encoding, but utf-8 is recommended.
+Unless you need another encoding or are unsure about it, add this line to the preamble.

-#### Adding a title, author and date
+#### Adding a title, author, and date
-To add a title, author and date to our document, you must add three lines to the preamble (NOT the main body of the document).
+To add a title, author, and date to our document, you must add three lines to the preamble (NOT the document's main body).
 These lines are

 `\title{First document}`: This is the title.

-`\author{Hubert Farnsworth}`: Here you put the name of the Author(s) and, as an optional addition, you can add the next command within the curly braces:
+`\author{Hubert Farnsworth}`: Here, you put the name of the Author(s) and, as an optional addition, you can add the next command within the curly braces:

 `\thanks{funded by the Overleaf team}`

-This can be added after the name of the author, inside the braces of the author command.
+This can be added after the author's name inside the braces of the author command.
 It will add a superscript and a footnote with the text inside the braces.
 Useful if you need to thank an institution in your article.
 `\date{February 2014}`
-You can enter the date manually or use the command \today so the date will be updated automatically at the time you compile your document
+You can enter the date manually or use the command \today to update the date automatically when you compile your document.
-With these lines added, your preamble should look something like this
+With these lines added, your preamble should look something like this:

 ```
 \documentclass[12pt, letterpaper, twoside]{article}